 • Housing PILOTs allow companies to charge more than $1000 in rent for very small units.

-• Adopt rules for PILOT jobs tax breaks.
-The Policies and Procedures recommended by ATM could be a starting point.
+• Policies recommended by ATM could be a starting point.
+Jobs PILOT Policies

 • Follow adopted policies for TIFs.